 Watch Rating Certificates

-Navigational Watch Rating Certificates and Engine Room Watch Rating Certificates may be issued by Irish shipping companies that are approved by the Department of Transport, Tourism and Sport to issue watch rating certificates.
+Navigational Watch Rating Certificates and Engine Room Watch Rating Certificates may be issued by Irish shipping companies that are approved by the Department of Transport to issue watch rating certificates.

 All Watch Rating Certificates must be issued through the Seafarer Information System.